arpansahu/school_chale_hum/README.md

 - Limited control over infrastructure

 **Phase 2: EC2 + Home Server Hybrid (2022-2023)**
-- EC2 for portfolio (arpansahu.spacee) with Nginx
+- EC2 for portfolio (arpansahu.me) with Nginx
 - Home Server for all other projects
 - Nginx on EC2 forwarded traffic to Home Server
 - Cost-effective but faced reliability challenges